 Searching for work: the Reach Employment and Learning Centre

-The Reach Employment and Learning Centre is a free resource open Monday to Friday, to enable people to search online for work.
-The Centre is open from 9:00am to 12:00pm and 1:00pm to 4:00pm every day (closed Monday afternoons and all day Friday except by appointment)
+The Reach Employment and Learning Centre is a free resource open Tuesday to Thursday, to enable people to search online for work.
+The Centre is open from 9:00am to 12:00pm and 1:00pm to 4:00pm (Closed Mondays and Fridays).

-jobcentreguide.co.uk (Advice on CVs, application/cover letters, interview tips)
+jobcentreguide.co.uk (Advice on CVs, applications, cover letters and interview tips)

-prospects.ac.uk (For graduates but lots of useful advice and templates for different types of CVs and letters)
+prospects.ac.uk (For graduates however there is lots of useful advice and templates for different types of CVs and letters)